Why practice supports HEARTful life

 Let's dive deeper...I know from experience that when I consciously practice an act, such as teeth brushing, I experience positive change that I want in my life—I blossom.

 It begins with daily mindfulness practice, simple acts.
-I say to myself I will feel the steering wheel in my hand, have breath awareness at the stop light...and then it is easier and attractive to change the bigger things, such as my thoughts that have been imprinted by society or my childhood influencers.
+I say to myself I will feel the steering wheel in my hand, have breath awareness at the stop light...and then it is easier and attractive to change the bigger things, such as my thoughts that have been imprinted by society or my childhood influencers (parents, teachers, etc.).

 Does that sound familiar?
 Maybe it does, or maybe you have other thoughts that are not actually true to you but have seeped in.
-Turn to the simple acts, blossom there first and then take on the deeply important ones.
-Look to the blossoms for inspiration.
+Turn to the simple acts, bring conscious practice to them first and then take on the deeply important ones.

-You see, I find that Spring and the incredible blossoms bless my eyes and nose as reminders to check in with my practices in life.
+I find that nature and the incredible process of blossoming change, blesses my eyes and nose, reminding me to check in with my practices (processes) in my life.
 I want to be über aware of what Samskaras I am creating, it's my brain and my life after all.

-My invitation to you is to notice the blossoms, let them be a wake up to what you are growing and creating in your mind and being.
-Think about how practice creates these grooves in your brain; which equals how your life shows up in the world—how you blossom.
+My invitation to you is to notice the beauty of nature, let nature be a wake up to what you are growing and creating in your mind and being.
+Think about what practices create what grooves in your brain; which equals how your life shows up in the world—how you blossom.
 Let the flowers from Mama Earth be a reminder to clear out old Samskaras and replace them with the new.
 This is not always easy, there are some weeds in the garden that have long deep tap roots, be patient and keep practicing (pulling, digging, replanting,) and then rest.
 Always rest and be with what is, notice first then act.